MetroWind/molmanip/README.md

 given that [pdoc](http://pdoc.burntsushi.net/pdoc) is installed.

+A simple example is provided in `resnum-add1.py`.
+It simply reads PDB file from stdin, adds the residue number by 1 for each atom, and writes the result to stdout as a PDB file.

-An example program using this library is given in `random_mol.py`.
+Another example program using this library is given in `random_mol.py`.
+This is a more involved example concerning all aspects of the library, including linear algebra.
 It takes two molecules, and randomly place copied of the 1st molecule around the second in a cubic box.
 Random rotation can be applied to the copies of 1st molecule.
 For detailed usage, run `random_mol.py -h`.